-Amy Morgan is a young designer from country Victoria, who’s on a mission to inspire the younger generation to challenge the “dorky nana” stereotypes that are too often associated with all things sewing and patchwork!
+Amy Morgan is a young designer from country Victoria, who’s on a mission to inspire the younger generation with all things sewing and patchwork!

 Under her design name Amy Kallissa, Amy uses the strong foundations built by our fore-mothers together with fresh fabric and quirky details to create her gorgeous range of clever designs.

 Amy Kallissa patterns are graphically designed to suit both learners and experts by providing step by step photographic and coloured diagram instructions and patterns.

 On a more personal note – Amy is an avid tea drinker, dog lover and Pinterest addict who is currently inspired by designing zakka style, stash-busting projects for those nimble needle-pushers with limited time on their hands who seek more manageable and gratifying, weekend-achievable projects.

 Sewing has always been a big part of my life, my Mum introduced me to patchworking at the ripe old age of two days old, (yep!).
 I don’t exactly remember being bundled up and handed around a table of patchworkers as my mum continued her passion of sewing, but can you honestly think of a better way to grow up!?!? – I can’t!